pillarjs/send/README.md

 }).listen(3000);
 ```

-Serving from a root directory with custom error-handling:
+### Serving from a root directory with custom error-handling

 ```js
 var http = require('http');